Who is this Aimed at:

 - Double Mini Trampoline - Level 3 Coaching Theory AND Double Mini Trampoline - Add on Module

-- Generic - Level 3 Coaching Theory AND Double Mini Trampoline - Add on Module
+- Theory - Level 3 Coaching Theory AND Double Mini Trampoline - Add on Module

 Am I eligible